karlo-babic/paradigms-py/5-Programming-Styles-in-Practice.md

     print(char, '-', count)
 ```

-#### Exercise: Analyze the Baseline Code
+### Exercise: Analyze the Baseline Code
 Your task for this section is to familiarize yourself with the monolithic **Character Count** script above.
 There is nothing to implement yet.

 1. Save the code as a Python file (e.g., `char_count_mono.py`).
 2. Find a sample text file to use as input.
 3. Run the script from your terminal and verify that it produces the expected output: `python char_count_mono.py path/to/your/file.txt`.
-4. Read through the code and identify the distinct logical steps it performs (e.g., reading data, counting, sorting, printing).
-This will help you decompose the problem in the sections to come.
+4. Read through the code and identify the six distinct logical steps it performs.
+The comments in the script already hint at these, but trace the data flow from the raw file to the final printed output.
+The six steps are:
+    1. Read the raw text data from a file.
+    2. Normalize the text to lowercase.
+    3. Filter out non-alphabetic characters.
+    4. Count the frequency of each character.
+    5. Sort the frequencies in descending order.
+    6. Print the top 25 results.

+Understanding this consistent decomposition is the key to all the following exercises.

 ---